tinacms/tina.io/content/docs/reference/media/do-spaces.md

 Set up a new API route in the `pages` directory of your Next.js app, e.g. `pages/api/dos/[...media].ts`.
 Then add a new catch all API route for media.

-Call `createMediaHandler` to set up routes and connect your instance of the Media Store to your Digital Ocean Space.
+Call `createMediaHandler` to set up routes and connect your instance of the Media Store to your Digital Ocean Spaces.

 Import `isAuthorized` from ["@tinacms/auth"](https://github.com/tinacms/tinacms/tree/main/packages/%40tinacms/auth).